cs230-stanford/website-spring-2020/faq.md

 The reason we encourage students to form teams of 3 is that, in our experience, this size usually fits best the expectations for the CS230 projects.
 In particular, we expect the team to submit a completed project (even for team of 1 or 2), so keep in mind that all projects require to spend a decent minimum effort towards gathering data, and setting up the infrastructure to reach some form of result.
 In a three-person team this can be shared much better, allowing the team to focus a lot more on the interesting stuff, e.g. results and discussion.

 In exceptional cases, we can allow a team of 4 people.
 If you plan to work on a project in a team of 4, please come talk to one of the TAs beforehand so we can ensure that the project has a large enough scope.

-## Is it okay to miss the poster session?
-Part of your project grade part depends on your presentation at the poster session, so we really urge you not to miss it.
-That said, if (and only if) you have a final exam conflict there are a few possibilities:
- * If your other class offers an alternative time for the exam, you should choose that.
- * If you are working on the project as a team, the rest of the team could present the poster without you there.
- * If none of above options work for you, come talk to one of the TAs or send us an email at cs230-project@cs.stanford.edu.

 ## How do I get Tensorflow / PyTorch installed on my machine?